couchbase/couchbase-python-client/docs/source/api/convertfuncs.rst

 converters.

-Note that these immediately affect *all* :class:`~couchbase.libcouchbase.Connection` objects.
+Note that these immediately affect *all* :class:`~couchbase.connection.Connection` objects.
 If you wish to have a finer grained control over which object uses which converters, you may wish to consider writing your own :class:`~couchbase.transcoder.Transcoder`